-Chapter What we said we would do What we have done Health and Support Increase the number and reach of GMAC parent seminars GMAC has trained three staff to deliver the NAS Teenage Life programme to support more parents whose autistic children are going through transition to adulthood.
-The first session will be delivered in early 2022 thanks to some funding from the GM Learning Disability and Autism Children and Young People's board Employment and Transition All autistic people and their family members given the right information to prepare for adulthood and access support to find and maintain work including from employers Share information about statutory duties in relation to Transition Shared in 2019.
-Information for families can be found here and information for autism partnership boards here Promote the Growing up with Autism in GM resources.
-Also shared with the GM Autism Delivery group members 2019/2020.
-They are available here Develop GMAC Transition workshop materials and run pilot sessions Two pilots took place in September 2019 and February 2020 When the pandemic started, the materials were put online and a virtual set of seminars are available here Establish a Transition Implementation Group with multiple partners The Transition Implementation Group was set up in May 2019 and has continued throughout the duration of the strategy.
-Membership includes commissioners, education staff, transition social workers, parents, autistic adults, education psychologists and social care managers The Implementation group developed the GM Autism transition template which can be found here Develop a resource for autistic children and young people without an EHCP A template resource has been developed.
-It is being piloted in seven Greater Manchester schools and colleges from summer 2021 to spring 2022 and will be evaluated by the University of Manchester in 2022- 2023
+What we said we What we have done Chapter would do Increase the GMAC has trained three staff to deliver the NAS Health and number and Teenage Life programme to support more parents Support reach of GMAC whose autistic children are going through transition to parent seminars adulthood.
+The first session will be delivered in early 2022 thanks to some funding from the GM Learning Disability and Autism Children and Young People's board Share Shared in 2019.
+Information for families can be found Employment information here and information for autism partnership boards and about statutory here Transition duties in relation to Transition All autistic people and their Promote the Also shared with the GM Autism Delivery group family members Growing up with members 2019/2020.
+They are available here given the right Autism in GM information resources. to prepare for adulthood and Develop GMAC Two pilots took place in September 2019 and February access support Transition 2020 to find and workshop maintain work When the pandemic started, the materials were put including from materials online and a virtual set of seminars are available here and run pilot employers sessions Establish a The Transition Implementation Group was set up in Transition May 2019 and has continued throughout the duration Implementation of the strategy.
+Membership includes commissioners, education staff, transition social workers, parents, Group with multiple partners autistic adults, education psychologists and social care managers The Implementation group developed the GM Autism transition template which can be found here Develop a A template resource has been developed.
+It is being resource for piloted in seven Greater Manchester schools and autistic children colleges from summer 2021 to spring 2022 and will and young be evaluated by the University of Manchester in 2022people without 2023 an EHCP